DevelApp-dk/JsonSchemaBuilder/README.md

 * **Time**
 * **Uri/UriReference/Iri/IriReference**

   This has the limitation that references can only be referencing part of definitions or entire schema.
+Remote schemas are downloaded but code is not generated.

 ## Code generation
-Code generation is built based on the above schema parts
+Code generation is built based on the above schema parts.
+The generation is done in batch mode

 ### Supported languages
 * C#